nikakhachi/staker-custom/README.md

 - **_mint_** - Owners function to mint the specified amount of tokens to any address

 - **_burn_** - Owners function to burn their tokens.
-Owner can't burn others tokens with this function
+The owner can't burn other's tokens with this function

 - **_pause_** - Owners function to pause the contract

 - **_unpause_** - Owners function to unpause the contract

 ## Testing

+Tests are written to cover as many scenarios as possible.
+Some tests are fuzz tests and some of them are not.
+Because of that some tests are not fuzz tests.
+This should never happen in production-ready code!

 To run the tests, you will have to do the following